-The Strep A Rapid Test Dipstick a qualitative, lateral flow immunoassay for the detection of Strep A carbohydrate antigen in a throat swab.
-In this test, antibody specific to Strep A carbohydrate antigen is coated on the test line region of the test.
-During testing, the extracted throat swab specimen reacts with an antibody to Strep A that is coated onto particles.
-The mixture migrates up the membrane to react with the antibody to Strep A on the membrane and generate a color line in the test line region.
-The presence of this color line in the test line region indicates a positive result, while its absence indicates a negative result.
-To serve as a procedural control, a blue line will always appear in the control line region, indicating that proper volume of specimen has been added and membrane wicking has occurred.
-[REAGENT]
+The DIAQUICK Strep.
+A Cassette is a qualitative, "lateral flow immunoassay" for the detection of Strep.
+A carbohydrate antigen in a throat swab.
+In this test, antibody specific to Strep.
+A carbohydrate antigen is coated on the test line region of the test.
+During testing, the extracted throat swab specimen reacts with an antibody to Strep.
+A that is coated onto particles.
+The mixture migrates up the membrane to react with the antibody to Strep.
+A on the membrane and generates a colored line in the test line region.
+The presence of this colored line in the test line region indicates a positive result, while its absence indicates a negative result.
+To serve as a procedural control, a colored line will always appear in the control line region, indicating that proper volume of specimen has been added and membrane wicking has occurred.